Best Mice Trap Bucket

 This two-pack of auto-resetting plank mousetraps is a humane, simple way to catch more than one mouse at a time.
 With the reset feature, the plank pops back up to capture more mice without you needing to do a thing.

-RinneTraps Two-Pack Walk the Plank Mouse Trap is a well-designed auto-resetting mouse trap with ramps that include small grips for mice to climb.
+The Hoont Walk The Plank Bucket Mouse Trap is a well-designed auto-resetting mouse trap with ramps that include small grips for mice to climb.
 With a little bait placed on the mouse-shaped “diving board” mice will be lured up and out onto the plank, and then softly dropped into a bucket.
 We recommend using peanut butter with sugar in it or a strongly scented cheese as bait at the end of the plank.

-Putting a one-quarter inch of water in the bottom of the bucket should prevent mice from jumping to escape or from chewing through the bucket.
+Putting water in the bottom of the bucket should prevent mice from jumping to escape or from chewing through the bucket.
 We like the auto-reset functioning of this particular humane, wildlife-friendly mousetrap.
-So, if you’re looking for an auto-reset option and like the idea of a family-owned American company, this is an excellent choice for a kind and pet-safe mousetrap.
+So, if you’re looking for an auto-reset option this is an excellent choice for a kind and pet-safe mousetrap.

 We can’t argue with the outstanding ratings by actual users of this rolling mousetrap.
 We found it successful and as a bonus, super affordable, too.